razibalmamun/data-filtering-system/README.md

     -   Followed **Service Pattern** in the application
 -   Used PostgreSQL
 -   Used Redis
--   Unit Testing implemented. run command `php artisan test`
+-   Unit and Feature Testing implemented. run command `php artisan test`